 Combo tuners are equipped with 'hardware encoders' to perform encoding thereby relieving the system's CPU.

 Video capture cards are varied and have different functions.
-They are available in FireWire (IEEE 1394), USB and PCI formats.
+They are available in FireWire (IEEE 1394), USB, PCI and PCI-Express formats.

 To capture video from a camcorder, FireWire is the recommended port because of its fast transfer speed.